CNuge/SalmonEuAdmix/README.md

 - add travis.ci to display the unit tests.
 - run install test and make sure the predictions are what is expected.
     ^pull lines from the paper results corresponding to the fish in the example file, make sure the predictions match.

+- I've killed the tflite, it complicates the code far too much for the few mb size savings
     - [x] make a shrunken version of the DNN
         -[x] convert the DNN to tflite to make it smaller -make sure the tflite and regular agree (TODO) -sub out the requirements and try to eliminate the tensorflow dependency ^go back to paper repo, and sub in the finished product. (see desktop for starting code)
             - keep just one or the other
                 - If using the tflite, need to add an iterative predict function.
 It won't bulk predict on a matrix of multiple inputs
 - silence any tf command line warnings
 -cleanup / eliminate the main sections of module files (these are start of unit tests)

+- the admixture predictons from the DNN do go about 1.0 at times ^should I add a mask to the outputs? i.e. if >1.0: return 1.0 ^could have this as a flag in the outputs